foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

             ./fox.sh bootloader load-app

-   (To use this function, a |foxbms| binary should be built in advance following the instructions described in :ref:`BUILDING_THE_APPLICATION`.
+   (To use this function, a |foxbms| binary must be built in advance following the instructions described in :ref:`BUILDING_THE_APPLICATION`.
    In addition, the command should be executed before powering on the
-   |bms-master|, and the board should be powered on first if the instruction
+   |bms-master|, and the board should be powered when the instruction
-   `"Waiting bootloader to be powered on ..."` is displaying in the terminal.)
+   `"Waiting bootloader to be powered on ..."` appears on the terminal.)

 #.
 Reset the boot process: